TMahlatini/fetch-emails/readme.md

 ### API Endpoints

 #### GET /fetch-emails
 Fetches emails based on the specified query.
+If no query is provided, the default query is `is:unread`.

 Query Parameters:
 - `query`